 Making government easier by eliminating ‘sludge’

 'Sludge' is the ‘excessive or unjustified frictions’ that make it harder for customers to achieve their goals, such as complicated forms and websites that are hard to navigate.
-We have developed a 'sludge audit' framework to help public servants to identify, quantify and prioritise sludge.
-This includes the time, costs and impact on customer experience.

 The NSW Behavioural Insights Unit is helping make government easier by providing new tools to take the ‘sludge’ out of the customer experience.